ESA title

 Space Added Value

-The use of space-based technologies including historic Low Earth Orbit (LEO) satellite images and data from newly sourced Synthetic Aperture Radar (SAR) images helps to continually enhance the RT5.0 enabled routing algorithm, offering visitors travel options that are optimised to help achieve regional environmental and economic objectives.
-This represents a step-change in the purpose and utility of travel planning services.
+The use of space-based technologies, including historic Earth observation satellite images and data from newly sourced Synthetic Aperture Radar (SAR) images, helped to continually enhance the RT5.0-enabled routing algorithm, offering visitors travel options that were optimised to support regional environmental and economic objectives.
+This represented a significant shift in the purpose and utility of travel planning services.

-Optical satellite imagery is provided by a range of optical satellite options, including Airbus, Planet, Maxar and BlackSky, where possible and appropriate.
-Archive imagery will be employed to understand previous parking behaviours, and new acquisition implemented to monitor known problem locations.
+Optical satellite imagery was provided by a range of optical satellite providers, including Airbus, Planet, Maxar, and BlackSky, where possible and appropriate.
+Archive imagery was employed to analyse past parking behaviours, while new acquisitions were implemented to monitor known problem locations.

-Satellite imagery will be used in parallel mobile data during the project.
-Satellite imagery provides a complete picture of traffic and parked cars at a given moment in time.
-However, its frequency is limited, which leaves a gap in the overall picture.
-Mobile data does provide a continual stream of data however its availability is limited to ~10% of the total population, making it impossible to use in isolation to predict congestion.
-The project will use both data sources to create a continuous stream of data that will model the total volume of traffic and congestion at a given location.
+Satellite imagery was used in parallel with mobile data throughout the project.
+While satellite imagery provided a comprehensive snapshot of traffic and parked cars at a specific moment in time, its frequency was limited, creating gaps in the overall picture.
+Mobile data offered a continuous stream of information, but its availability was restricted to approximately 10% of the total population, making it insufficient for predicting congestion in isolation.
+The project utilised both data sources to generate a continuous stream of information, modelling the total volume of traffic and congestion at a given location.

 Current Status